the French flag

 Summary: The Two Sources of Morality and Religion

 Published in 1932, The Two Sources of Morality and Religion is Bergson's final work.
-In this book, he develops his distinction between closed and open societies and explores themes such as the call of the hero, which stands in opposition to the obligation of closed morality.
+In it, he develops his distinction between closed and open societies and explores themes such as the call of the hero, which stands in opposition to the obligation of closed morality.
 He also presents an original conception of mysticism.

 I/ Moral Obligation

-We obeyed because they were our parents or our masters, but beyond them, society itself.
+We obeyed because they were our parents or our masters—but beyond them, society itself.

-In society, habit plays the same role as necessity in the workings of nature
+In society, habit plays the same role as necessity in the workings of nature 2.
+The sum of these habits, mutually reinforcing, constitutes duty—the moral law.

 A common mistake is to conflate the moral law with a natural law.

-For now, Bergson focuses on the social self, one of the two sources of moral obligation: Cultivating this social self is the essence of our duty to society
+For now, Bergson focuses on the social self, one of the two sources of moral obligation: Cultivating this social self is the essence of our duty to society 3.

 We most often perform our duty not by conscious and voluntary choice but by allowing ourselves to be carried along by habit: